 The I-cord Beanie: A Perfect Baby Topper

-I've used I-cords for many things, but my favorites are those little hats where you finish up by making three or four inches of I-cord and then tying it in a knot.
+I’ve used the knitted I-cord for many things, but my favorites are those little hats where you finish up by making three or four inches of I-cord and then tying it in a knot.
 So cute!

 I made a pair of booties and an I-cord hat for a friend who had a preemie baby, and he wore it all winter.
 He’s a big boy now, but that hat is well-documented in photos.